jpb06/gapi-oauth-react-hooks/README.md

 > A react hook to handle signin and signout using gapi auth2

-This hook returns:
+This hook returns an object containing:

-- gapiState : the state of gapi.
+- state : the state of gapi.
-- signedUser : the user signed in.
+- signedUser : the user signed in, if any.
 - handleGoogleSignIn : The signin function.
 - handleGoogleSignout : The signout function.